Shurlow/functions-lesson/README.md

 * Handle variables in and outside functions
 * Decide when and when not to use different function definition syntax

-**Lets try and answer our big question:**
+Now that we have a grasp on using functions we can answer our initial question:

-Why might function be helpful when writing programs or applications?
-What advantages does grouping code in functions give us?
+**Why are function helpful when writing programs or applications?
+What are 2-3 advantages to grouping code in functions?**